 We will write your complaint for you, at any stage of an organisations internal complaint process.

-We have written complaint letters and appeals for families in relation to: difficulty accessing services for their child or young person, or direct payments, challenging the outcome of a Care Act assessment and/or care and support plan, problems around an agency providing care, significant delays by the Local Authority to issue a final EHC plan or the Local Authority withdraws or reduces a service.
+We have written complaint letters and appeals for families in relation to: challenging care and support plans, difficulty accessing services for their child or young person, challenging the outcome of a Care Act assessment and/or care and support plan, problems around an agency providing care, significant delays by the Local Authority to issue a final EHC plan or the Local Authority withdraws or reduces a service.

 We give ideas/recommendations on the content, structure, tone and approach of the complaint and where appropriate apply the relevant legislation, regulation or guidance.